-- the hydrogeologic conditions at the site.
-It will examine all available existing hydrogeology information required to assess the effects of the project; - an appropriate hydrogeologic model will be presented for the project area, which discusses the hydrostratigraphy and groundwater flow systems.
-Include the rationale for the selected model; - a detailed conceptual model will be provided.
+- The hydrogeologic conditions at the site.
+It will examine all available existing hydrogeology information required to assess the effects of the project. - An appropriate hydrogeologic model will be presented for the project area, which discusses the hydrostratigraphy and groundwater flow systems.
+Include the rationale for the selected model; - A detailed conceptual model will be provided.
 Model input parameters and boundary conditions will be clearly defined.
 Model inputs will be based on a sufficiently large data set and be conservative in nature.
-The model will be calibrated against baseline conditions and should be tested using site groundwater monitoring data to confirm the generated model; and - a sensitivity analysis will be performed to test model sensitivity to climatic variations (e.g., recharge) and hydrogeologic parameters (e.g., hydraulic conductivity). - a description of the hydrogeology at the site and at local and regional study areas.
-The description will: - characterize the physical and geochemical properties of hydrogeological units (e.g., aquifers and aquitards etc.); - o delineate regional and local groundwater flow patterns and rates; - o identify recharge and discharge areas; - o identify groundwater interaction with surface waters; and,
+The model will be calibrated against baseline conditions and should be tested using site groundwater monitoring data to confirm the generated model; and - A sensitivity analysis will be performed to test model sensitivity to climatic variations (e.g., recharge) and hydrogeologic parameters (e.g., hydraulic conductivity). - A description of the hydrogeology at the site and at local and regional study areas.
+The description will: - Characterize the physical and geochemical properties of hydrogeological units (e.g., aquifers and aquitards etc.); - Delineate regional and local groundwater flow patterns and rates; - Identify recharge and discharge areas: - Identify groundwater interaction with surface waters; and, - Describe baseline groundwater quality; - Describe groundwater sources used as drinking water in the study area, their current use and potential for future use - Maps showing groundwater divides and areas of recharge and discharge, with project components overlain; - Hydrogeologic maps and cross-sections for the project area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations of wells, springs, surface waters, and project facilities.
+Groundwater levels, potentiometric contours and flow directions should be included; - An inventory and analysis of existing information on the hydrogeological conditions/groundwater resources in the project area, including published reports,

-- o describe baseline groundwater quality; - describe groundwater sources used as drinking water in the study area, their current use and potential for future use - maps showing groundwater divides and areas of recharge and discharge, with project components overlain; - hydrogeologic maps and cross-sections for the mine area to outline the extent of aquifers and aquitards, including bedrock fracture and fault zones, locations of wells, springs, surface waters, and project facilities.
-Groundwater levels, potentiometric contours and flow directions should be included; - an inventory and analysis of existing information on the hydrogeological conditions/groundwater resources in the project area, including published reports, geological maps well record data and Quality Assurance/Quality Control (QA/QC) procedures followed; - a review of the physical geography and the geology of the area as it pertains to local and regional groundwater flow systems and aquifer/aquitard systems; - location and description of all groundwater monitoring wells with respect to project facilities, including diameter and screen depth and intercepted aquifer unit (zone); - a description of baseline groundwater level data for regional and local flows in all aquifer units (overburden and bedrock units); - a description of monitoring protocol for collection of existing groundwater data; - measurements of hydraulic conductivity for all hydrogeological units in the project area; - modeling of baseline hydrogeological conditions (refer to hydrogeological modeling section); - seasonal variations in groundwater levels, flow regime, and quality; - groundwater interactions with surface water, including discharge to surface water and baseflow calculations; - a description of local and regional potable groundwater supplies, including their current use and potential for future use, as appropriate; and - baseline analysis of groundwater quality at the site and within the regional and local study area, including methods of sampling and analysis and details of QA/QC.
+- geological maps well record data and Quality Assurance/Quality Control (QA/QC) procedures followed; - A review of the physical geography and the geology of the area as it pertains to local and regional groundwater flow systems and aquifer/aquitard systems; - Location and description of all groundwater monitoring wells with respect to project facilities, including diameter and screen depth and intercepted aquifer unit (zone); - A description of baseline groundwater level data for regional and local flows in all aquifer units (overburden and bedrock units); - A description of monitoring protocol for collection of existing groundwater data; - Measurements of hydraulic conductivity for all hydrogeological units in the project area; - Modeling of baseline hydrogeological conditions (refer to hydrogeological modeling section); - Seasonal variations in groundwater levels, flow regime, and quality; - Groundwater interactions with surface water, including discharge to surface water and baseflow calculations: - A description of local and regional potable groundwater supplies, including their current use and potential for future use, as appropriate; and - Baseline analysis of groundwater quality at the site and within the regional and local study area, including methods of sampling and analysis and details of QA/QC.
 This includes determining natural groundwater types and measuring concentrations of major constituents as well as minor and trace components.
-Ensure that particular attention is given to components that would be, from an environmental point of view, potentially of interest in the course of mining operations.
-This analysis should be performed on surficial and bedrock aquifers. - bedrock fracture sizes and orientations in relation to groundwater flow; - evaluation of discharge rates;
+This analysis should be performed on surficial and bedrock aguifers. - Bedrock fracture sizes and orientations in relation to groundwater flow; - Evaluation of discharge rates;